apollographql/apollo-client/docs/source/essentials/local-state.md

 1. `obj`: The object containing the result returned from the resolver on the parent field or the `ROOT_QUERY` object in the case of a top-level query or mutation.
 2. `args`: An object containing all of the arguments passed into the field.
 For example, if you called a mutation with `updateNetworkStatus(isConnected: true)`, the `args` object would be `{ isConnected: true }`.
-3. `context`: The context object, which is shared between your React components and your Apollo Client network stack.
-The most important thing to note here is that we've added the Apollo cache to the context for you, so you can manipulate the cache with `readQuery`, `writeQuery`, `readFragment`, `writeFragment`, and `writeData`.
+3. `context`: An object of contextual information shared between your React components and your Apollo Client network stack.
+In addition to any custom context properties that may be present, local resolvers always receive the following:
+    - `context.client`: The Apollo Client instance.
+    - `context.cache`: The Apollo Cache instance, which can be used to manipulate the cache with `context.cache.readQuery`, `.writeQuery`, `.readFragment`, `.writeFragment`, and `.writeData`.
 You can learn more about these methods in [Managing the cache](#managing-the-cache).
-We've also added the current Apollo Client instance to the `context` under a `client` property, in-case you're interested in calling into other parts of the Apollo Client API from a resolver.
+    - `context.getCacheKey`: Get a key from the cache using a `__typename` and `id`.
 4. `info`: Information about the execution state of the query.
 You will probably never have to use this one.

 Let's take a look at an example of a resolver where we toggle a todo's completed status: